 Approved applicants must make best efforts to notify customers that they have applied for arrearage assistance from the State Water Board, and that this funding may be applied to customer debt accrued during the COVID-19 pandemic relief period, or the modified COVID-19 pandemic relief period, whichever is appropriate.
 Best efforts include notices on internet webpages, notices on social media sites, and signage at offices or payment centers.

-Applicants are encouraged to modify their accounting systemsto assign any past due amounts paid by customers to debt outside of the eligible COVID-19 pandemic relief period so that customer may receive the maximum amount of aid from the Extended Arrearage Program.
-Applicants are encouraged to communicate thisto customers who are attempting to pay past due bills or are on a payment plan.
+Applicants are encouraged to modify their accounting systems to the extent feasible, or take other reasonable steps, to assign any past due amounts paid by customers to debt outside of the eligible COVID-19 pandemic relief period so that customer may receive the maximum amount of aid from the Extended Arrearage Program.
+Applicants are encouraged to communicate information regarding the Extended Arrearage Program to customers who are attempting to pay past due bills or are on a payment plan to maximize the amount of aid from the Extended Arrearage Program.

 Approved applicants must allocate the funds as bill credits to customers within 60 days of receiving funds.
 Approved applicants must notify customers in writing of the amount credited.
 The acknowledgement must state that the credited amount is being provided through the California Extended Water and Wastewater Arrearage Payment Program through funding from the State Water Resources Control Board using federal American Rescue Plan Act funds.

+Approved applicants must provide a public notice in their customer billing inserts, newsletters, websites, or other appropriate customer communication methods of the total amount of funding the applicant has received from the State Water Resources Control Board using federal American Rescue Plan Act funds for customer assistance.
+The total amount stated should be the sum of all the funding the applicant received under the Water Arrearages Program, the Wastewater Arrearages Program, and the Extended Arrearages Program.

 Payment Plan Requirements for Community Water Systems

-Approved community water systems must offer to enroll any residential and commercial customers with remaining balances after the credits have been applied in a payment plan.
+Approved community water systems must offer to enroll any residential and commercial customers with remaining balances after the credits have been applied in a payment plan, if the customer is not enrolled in a payment plan at the time the credits are applied.
 The notice offering the payment plan must provide the customer with 30 days to enroll in the plan from the date of the notice.
 All other provisions of Health and Safety Code section 116900 related to payment plans apply to any plans established under this Program, regardless of the size of the community water system.

 Policies and related notices must be in English and any other language spoken by 10% or more of the community water system’s customers